Welcome to year 3.

-Times Tables - we will be practicing our 3 times table and solving multiplication sentences during our times table challenge
+Times Tables - we will be practicing our 3 and 4 times table and solving multiplication and division sentences during our times table challenge.

-PE - During the term, the children will be developing and learning new skills whilst understanding the rules of American Football.
-PE will be on Wednesday afternoons.
+PE - During the term, the children will continue to develop and learn new skills whilst understanding the rules of Hockey.
+PE will be on a Wednesday afternoon.
 Trainers, jogging bottoms and a warm top will be needed as the children will be outside.
 The children need to come to school dressed in their PE kits.
 Please send in another set of clothes if the weather forecast predicts a likelihood of rain falling.

 A piece of maths homework will be given each week along with a list of spellings and a spelling activity.
 Sometimes an English piece of work will be given instead depending on our learning that week.
 Spellings are individual to your child and are chosen by spelling assessments and through their written work.
 Homework will be sent home on a Friday and should be returned to school on the following Wednesday.
 The homework will be looked at in school and I will use this to develop my planning to support and extend the children’s learning.
 Please note that completed homework will not be returned.

 Any difficulties with a piece of work will be addressed in school so please make sure that homework is sent in.
 Please note that homework is an opportunity for your child to show off what they have learnt and to demonstrate how they apply their skills.
 The expectation of homework is the same as all work that is completed in school.
 Please encourage your child to complete their homework in pencil unless otherwise stated and they take pride in the work they are completing by presenting their work neatly.
 Thank you for your cooperation.

 In addition to the weekly homework the children choose six pieces of work to complete over the term from the homework grid.
 These are mainly connected to our history and science topics which include opportunities to show off their writing skills.
 Some of the activities may take longer than a week to complete so I am not expecting these pieces in every week.